f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

           ``-P`` "tells docker to auto assign any required ephemeral port and map it to the container"

+          The below process will first look for a local cache of the container httpd, and upon comparing that copy to the latest instance, decide to either download an update or use the local copy.
+Since there is no local copy, docker will download the container httpd to your local cache.
+This can take a few seconds (or longer), depending on container size and your bandwidth.
+Docker will chunk this into parts called a pull.

     .. code-block:: console

         docker run --rm --name "myapache" -d -it -P httpd:latest

 #.
 If everything is working properly you should see your container running.